paolij/GSEMOR-Metagenomics-Tutorial/README.md

 Now you can download the text file generated to look at your BLAST hits.
 To assess quality of the BLAST hits you can assess:

-1. ***Evalue***: the closer to 0 the bette quality the match.
+1. ***Evalue***: the closer to 0 the better the quality of the match.
 BLAST E-value is the number of expected hits of similar quality that could be found just by chance.

 2. ***Percent Identity***: the closer the value to 100% the more similar your query sequence is to the BLAST hit.
 Calculated by dividing the number of identical nucleotide matches in an alignment by the length of the alignment.